vergl4s/instarecon/README.md

 Automated basic digital reconnaissance.
 Great for getting an initial footprint of your targets.

 * Direct and reverse DNS lookups
+* MX and NS lookups
 * Domain and IP Whois lookups
-* Google dorks to get subdomains that relate to a target
+* Google queries to get subdomains
 * [Shodan](https://www.shodan.io/) lookups
-* Reverse DNS lookups on CIDRs related to targets
+* Reverse DNS lookups on entire CIDRs looking for subdomains

 InstaRecon will never scan a target directly.
 Information is retrieved from DNS/Whois servers, Google, and [Shodan](https://www.shodan.io/).

-###Installing on Kali Linux
+###Installing with pip
 Simply install dependencies using pip.
+Tested on Ubuntu 14.04 and Kali Linux 1.1.0a.

 ```bash
 pip install -r requirements.txt